Rehearsal and Performance Guidelines

 Receptions (optional)

-- Receptions can take place ONLY in: Werner green room, Watson lobby, or the 4000 level atrium above the Cohen Studio Theater.
-These spaces must be reserved through the scheduling office.
-It should not be assumed that these areas are available.
+• If you decide to host a reception, one can take place ONLY in: Werner green room, Watson lobby, or the 4000-level atrium above the Cohen Studio Theater.

-- Receptions cannot impede other events.
+• Students are responsible for set-up and cleanup of the area.
+The area should be cleaned afterward, and nothing left behind.
+Receptions cannot impede other events.
 This is especially important if there is a recital scheduled after yours.
 Performance Management reserves the right to evict receptions at their discretion.

 CCM Performance Halls